DavidShield/mySQL-study/README.md

 This is Transitive Dependency.
 When a non-prime attribute depends on other non-prime attributes rather than depending upon the prime attributes or primary key.

 Refer from :https://www.studytonight.com/dbms/database-normalization.php

+## Transaction of MySQL (MySQL 事务)
+### Transactions have four properties (ACID):
+    Atomicity − This ensures that all operations within the work unit are completed successfully; otherwise, the transaction is aborted at the point of failure and previous operations are rolled back to their former state.

+    Consistency − This ensures that the database properly changes states upon a successfully committed transaction.

+    Isolation − This enables transactions to operate independently on and transparent to each other.

+    Durability − This ensures that the result or effect of a committed transaction persists in case of a system failure.
+In MySQL, the transactions begin with the statement BEGIN WORK and end with either a COMMIT or a ROLLBACK statement.